documentationfor yFiles for HTML 3.0.0.1

 console.log(graph.edges.size) // 4 (all edges)

-In case that the current root node is removed from the master graph, the folding view’s invalid property becomes true and the view can no longer be edited.
-By default, however, the autoSwitchToAncestor property makes sure that the local root is automatically changed such that an ancestor of the original root is used as the view’s new root.
+If the current root node is removed from the master graph, the folding view’s invalid property becomes true, and the view can no longer be edited.
+By default, the autoSwitchToAncestor property automatically changes the local root to an ancestor of the original root.
+This ancestor is then used as the view’s new root.

 Working with Master and View

-With folding, it’s important to take care of the graph you’re working with, either master graph or view graph.
-For some tasks, it doesn’t matter but others can (or at least should) be done on only one of them.
-In the following, we first explain the conversion between the items of the two graphs in more detail and then list common tasks and the corresponding graph to use.
+When using folding, it’s important to understand which graph you’re working with, either the master graph or the view graph.
+Some tasks can be performed on either graph, but others should be done on only one of them.
+In this section, we’ll first explain the relationship between the elements of the two graphs in more detail.
+Then, we’ll list common tasks and indicate which graph to use for each.

-The elements in the master graph are referred to as master item or master element whereas the elements in the view graph are referred to as view item.
-Each view item has one corresponding master item but one view edge can represent more than one master edge.
-This depends on the options for creating view edges.
+The elements in the master graph are referred to as master items or master elements, while the elements in the view graph are referred to as view items.
+Each view item corresponds to one master item.
+However, a single view edge can represent multiple master edges, depending on the options used when creating view edges.

 Converting Master and View Items